Grade0/text-to-bpmn2.0/README.md

 4. Set environment variable `DEEPSEEK_API_KEY` and `OPENAI_API_KEY` in the platform dashboard.
 5. Deploy.

-That's it — your app will be live with its own URL!
+That's it — the app will be live with its own URL!

 Example:
 ```